WassimBenzarti/colab-ssh/docs/deprecated/ngrok.md

-> :warning: For reasons that exceed the scope of colab-ssh, ngrok doesn't work anymore with Google Colab, Learn more in this issue #45.
+> :warning: For reasons that exceed the scope of colab-ssh, ngrok doesn't work anymore with Google Colab, Learn more in this [issue #45](https://github.com/WassimBenzarti/colab-ssh/issues/45).

+### Getting started
 1. Open Google Colab and run this code in one of the code cells
 ```jupyter
 # Install colab_ssh on google colab